Enmar123/degeneracy_corrector/README.md

 # degeneracy_corrector

-This pkg aims to detect, filter, and correct degenerate odometry messages.
+This package aims to detect, filter, and correct degenerate odometry messages.

 ### Use-Case
 The non-degenerate odometries can be combined to obtain a better localization